-IKE Roosevelt he thinks that the word "peace" is synony-LIKE ROOSEVER he word "German."
+IKE Roosevelt he thinks that the word "peace" is synonymous with the word "German."

 HE would like to sit in a safe, quiet place with Henry Van Dyke and think about the Lusitania for 87 years.

 HE is beyond military age, but when it comes to spending other people's lives he is the soul of generosity.
 Saving lives is the business of the Red Cross not of statesmen.